tailcallhq/tailcallhq.github.io/developers/integration-testing.md

 1. We check if the config written is valid.
 If it's not and unless `error: true` is set in the front matter, the test will fail.
 2. We check if the config when parsed and then printed back is the same as the original config.
 This is useful to check whenever a new feature is added in the configuration and the parsers + printer needs to be updated.
 3. We check if the config when merged with an empty configuration is the same as the original config.
 This is useful to check whenever a new feature is added in the configuration and the merger needs to be updated.
+4. We autogenerate the schema of the GraphQL server and snapshot it for later.
+This is useful to see what would the final GraphQL schema look like.

 ### Test